embEDUx/documentation/src/usage/usage.md

 1. Run `git clone` for a fresh start or `git pull` for an existing repository

-1. Run `git checkout` the branch of interest.
+1. Run `git checkout` for the the branch of interest.
 This depends on the *component* and the *platform* you want to build for.
 At this point you may re-use an existing branch, work on an existing branch, or create a new branch.
 Further instructions are included on the detailed component sections.

 1. **Specify your build.** Since the build specifications are very different from each other, it's necessary to separate the instructions into